 C. Randal Mills, President and Chief Executive Officer

-C. Randal Mills, Ph.D., is President of the California Institute for Regenerative Medicine (CIRM).
+C. Randal Mills, Ph.D., is the President and CEO of the California Institute for Regenerative Medicine (CIRM).

-Prior to joining CIRM in May 2014, Mills was the former President and CEO of Osiris Therapeutics.
-Under Mills’ leadership Osiris developed the world’s first approved stem cell drug, remestemcel-L for graft versus host disease in children, a devastating complication of bone marrow transplantation that can be fatal.
+Before joining CIRM, Mills was the President and CEO of Osiris Therapeutics.
+Under his leadership, Osiris developed the world’s first approved stem cell drug, Prochymal, used for the treatment of acute graft-vs-host disease in children, a devastating complication of bone marrow transplantation that can be fatal.

 Jonathan Thomas, Chairman, Independent Citizens’ Oversight Committee